 How do I Convert a Z Score to Percentile?

 Use a calculator, like the one below, or use a table (see instructions further down) and calculate the percentile by hand.
-In either case, you will be more easily able to convert a z score to a percentiles if you know some basics about normal distributions, like the 68 95 99.7 rule.
+In either case, you will be more easily able to convert a z score to a percentile if you know some basics about normal distributions, like the 68 95 99.7 rule.
 This rule states that 68 percent of the area under a bell curve lies between -1 and 1 standard deviations either side of the mean, 94 percent lies within -2 and 2 standard deviations and 99.7 percent lies within -3 and 3 standard deviations; these standard deviations are the “z scores.”
-If you need some basic info on bell curves, see:

 Basic Z Table